Bridge Elementary School

-Hot off the Press!
-In January 2014, the Boston Globe named Lexington High School the top high school state-wide.
+Boston magazine named Lexington High School the #4 High School statewide.
 That is no surprise.
 Lexington High is indisputably on par with the best private schools.
 With nearly 2,000 students, LHS is considered a mid sized public high school.
 Academically, it’s truly college prep; Harvard recently noted that LHS is its #5 feeder school; #1-4 were top private schools and/or magnet schools such as Boston Latin.
 But it’s not just the academics.
 Sports are popular and excellent (recent state championships in soccer and softball, with swimming, track, baseball and lacrosse also top programs.
 The theater and music departments are unparalleled.
 I love telling people that Lexington High theater productions are the cheapest source of top-notch entertainment around.
 Once you go you’ll be convinced that more than a few students on that stage could be Broadway bound.
 You’ll be right.
 If your child is not a top scholar or athlete, it’s not a problem.
 Classes are taught at all levels and there are so many clubs and activities that every student can find his or her place.

 With a minimum GPA, students are allowed off “campus” for lunch for their Junior and Senior Years.

 Here is a common question I get: “My wife and I went to Harvard and Wellesley.
 Our children are bright but we don’t feel they’ll do well in a large high school with a super competitive environment.”

 Because of the demand, Lexington schools will unfortunately not schedule a tour or even facilitate a visit until you’ve purchased a home (or have a rental contract in hand.)
 But I find that they do a lot to create a small environment.